handy-common-utils/dev-dependencies/mocha/README.md

 # @handy-common-utils/dev-dependencies-mocha

-This package contains dependencies that are common, including `mocha` and `chai`.
+This package contains dependencies that are common, including `mocha`, `chai` and `nyc`.
 It can be used to accelerate the scaffolding of Typescript projects.

 If you don't like `mocha`, try one of these instead:

 - [@handy-common-utils/dev-dependencies-common](../common) - Common dev dependencies without a testing framework.
-- [@handy-common-utils/dev-dependencies-jest](../jest) - Common dev dependencies, including @handy-common-utils/dev-dependencies-common, jest, etc.
+- [@handy-common-utils/dev-dependencies-jest](../jest) - Common dev dependencies, including @handy-common-utils/dev-dependencies-common, `jest`, etc.

 ## How start a new project with `@handy-common-utils/dev-dependencies-mocha`